 - 1st pair: The element name is ‘Type’ and the pattern is ‘^Reference’

 - 2nd pair: The element name is ‘Subject’ and the pattern is ‘^(Businesses|Organizations|People)’

 - The pattern is a MySQL Regular Expression (REGEX).

 - The ‘^’ means match the beginning of a string.

 - The vertical-bar-separated list in parenthesis means match any of the values.

 - The name/pattern pairs are ANDed together and the vertical-bar-separated values are ORed together.
 Thus the rule in the example means that the Omeka item to which the rule applies must have:

-- A Type element value that starts with the word “Article” AND it must have
+- A Type element value that starts with the word “Reference” AND it must have

 - A Subject element value that starts with “Businesses” OR “Organizations” OR “People”

 - AvantRelationships plugin will translate this example into a SQL WHERE clause like this: